-As enterprises evolve, tech debt grows.
+As enterprises evolve, technical debt grows.
 Applications that were once cutting-edge become legacy and outdated.

-Fortunately, switching to SB solves multiple problems, providing this critical solution, and enables methods for risk-free, successful migrations.
+Fortunately, switching to Shadowbase software solves multiple critical problems and enables methods for risk-free, successful migrations.

 Therefore, most IT installations already have one or more data replication solutions installed on their systems to meet these needs.